 Access control settings work in conjunction with roles to define the permissions for a user.
-Roles define the permissions for categories of entities, such as all dataflows or all database resources.
-Access control settings define the permissions for specific entities, such as a specific job or a specific database connection.
+Roles define the permissions for categories of entities, such as all dataflows or all database resources, and access control settings define the permissions for specific entities, such as specific jobs or specific database connections.